 I hope you enjoyed the tutorial and would love for you to share the joy with your family and friends.

-Check out the following posts for variations on this pattern:
+Check out the variations on the mitered square knit pattern:

 - Mitered square in garter and stocking stitch.

 - Knit a lacy version of the square – pattern here.

 - A garter stitch ridge-like variation of the knit block, can be found here.